Kotik112/BLE-tag-scanner/README.md

 ## Additional notes
 The Bridge class is a subclass of the phue library's Bridge class and extends its functionality to include additional methods for controlling the lights.
-A file named config.py is required, containing the IP address and username of your Philips Hue Bridge.
-This file should be added to .gitignore to keep login information private.
 The set_color_loop method is blocking and should be run in a separate thread.